Floris van Wevelinkhoven

 Floris van Wevelinkhoven (ca. 1330 - Castle Hardenberg, 4 April 1393) was Bishop of Münster from 1364 to 1379 and Bishop of Utrecht from 1379 to 1393.

-Floris van Wevelinkhoven descended from high nobility, and started his career in the Bishopric of Cologne, where he climbed to the position of vicedeacon of the cathedral chapter in 1356.
+Floris van Wevelinkhoven descended from high nobility and started his career in the Bishopric of Cologne, where he climbed to the position of vicedeacon of the cathedral chapter in 1356.
 He was appointed bishop of Münster by the pope as a result of several changes in positions, in which the Bishop of Liège Engelbert III of the Mark was moved to Cologne, the bishop of Utrecht Jan van Arkel was moved to Liege, and the bishop of Münster Jan van Virneburg was moved to Utrecht.
-Such movements were common in medieval times, because whenever someone became bishop of a new bishopric, he had to pay a large amount of taxes to the pope, the so-called servitia tax.
+Such movements were common in medieval times because whenever someone became bishop of a new bishopric, he had to pay a large amount of taxes to the pope, the so-called servitia tax.

 In Münster, Floris fought the unruly nobility and put the bishopric's finances in order.
-In 1368 he signed a Landesvereinigung with the States.
+In 1368, he signed a Landesvereinigung with the States.

-In 1379 another shuffle of ecclesiastical seats took place; Arnold II of Horne was moved from Utrecht to Liege by Pope Urban VI, and Floris was moved from Münster to Utrecht.
+In 1379, another shuffle of ecclesiastical seats took place; Arnold II of Horne was moved from Utrecht to Liege by Pope Urban VI, and Floris was moved from Münster to Utrecht.
 Despite his advanced age at his accession (c.
-50), Floris showed himself to be an able and powerful ruler, good organiser and diplomat, and he secured the support of his subjects.
+50), Floris showed himself to be an able and powerful ruler, a good organiser and diplomat, and he secured the support of his subjects.

-Firstly he had to deal with a rival candidate, the by Antipope Clement VII appointed Reinoud van Vianen.
+Firstly, he had to deal with a rival candidate, the by Antipope Clement VII appointed Reinoud van Vianen.
 The start of his reign was further made difficult by the rising faction struggles in Utrecht, which were finally put to rest by the banishment of the Gunterlingen faction in 1380.

 Once firmly established, Floris dealt with the unruly knights in the Sticht with support from the cities and chapters, and this way enlarged his authority.
-His predecessor Arnold van Hoorn had been forced to lease a lot of castles as a result of high debts, but Floris managed to take them back by arms.
+His predecessor, Arnold van Hoorn, had been forced to lease a lot of castles as a result of high debts, but Floris managed to take them back by arms.
 In the case of the castle of Montfoort it took a siege of five months.
 Though he later had to lease several castles and offices again, his secular rule can be considered to be a success.